 - Take only pictures; leave only footprints.

 - Late June through August are the best times for wildflower viewing.

 - No bathroom facilities are available on the trail.
 The only restrooms are at the Dos Chappell Nature Center.

 All visitors to Mount Goliath and Mount Evans need to pay the recreation amenity fee at the fee station.
 Access to Mount Goliath is weather dependent – please contact the Clear Creek Ranger District to find out if the road to Mount Evans is open.
-Please note that Mount Goliath and the road to Mount Evans are now closed for the season.
+Summit open Memorial Day through Labor Day only (weather permitting).
 Mount Goliath does not have live weather updates, but is near Idaho Springs.
 However, please be aware that due to the mountain’s altitude and exposure, it may be significantly colder or windier than Idaho Springs.